zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 ![](./images/100/Picture100-18.jpg)

 -   Test your connection by clicking the **Test** button, if it succeeds save your connection information by clicking **Save**, then connect to your database by clicking the **Connect** button.
 An entry for the new connection appears under Connections.
--   If you are behind a VPN or Firewall and this Test fails, please download [SQL Developer 18.3](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) or higher.
+-   If you are behind a VPN or Firewall and this Test fails, please download <a href="https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank">SQL Developer 18.3</a> or higher.
 This version and above will allow you to select the "Use HTTP Proxy Host" option for a Cloud Wallet type connection.
 While creating your new ADW connection here, provide your proxy's Host and Port.
 If you are unsure where to find this, you may look at your computer's connection settings or contact your Network Administrator.

 -   Create another connection named as **admin_high** using the same information as above, this time pick **&lt;databasename&gt;_high** as the service name, for example, testdw_high.